MobileFirst-Platform-Developer-Center/LiveUpdateSwift/README.md

   5. IT
   6. US

-  Each segment gets the default value from the scheme, so change each one according to the language.
+  Each segment gets the default value from the schema.
+Change each one according to the language.
 For example, for French add: **helloText** - **Bonjour le monde**.

 6. From a command-line window, navigate to the project's root folder and run the command `mfpdev app register` to register the application.
 7. In Xcode, run the App.